Orange County Continues March Toward Reopening More Businesses

 What to Know

-- The county reported just 56 COVID 19 cases as hospitalizations continued a downward trend.

-- This adds more optimism that the county will be able to enter the less-restrictive red tier in the state's coronavirus reopening system next week.
+- Orange County nears the less-restrictive red tier in the state's coronavirus reopening system next week.

-- The county also reported 33 more COVID-19 fatalities, but those are often delayed for a variety of reasons.
+- Officials say they are still on track for making it up to the red tier by March 17 at the earliest.

+- In the red tier, retail stores could allow for half capacity instead of 25%, and museums, zoos and aquariums could reopen for indoor activities at 25% capacity, as could movie theaters, gyms and restaurants.

-Orange County officials Wednesday reported just 56 COVID 19 cases as hospitalizations continued a downward trend, adding more optimism that the county will be able to enter the less-restrictive red tier in the state's coronavirus reopening system next week.
+Orange County Thursday continued its declining trends in COVID-19 cases as it nears the less-restrictive red tier in the state's coronavirus reopening system next week.

+The county reported 139 more coronavirus cases, raising the cumulative to 248,217.

-The county also reported 33 more COVID-19 fatalities, but those are often delayed for a variety of reasons.
-One of the deaths reported Wednesday occurred Dec.
-23, for example.
+The county also reported 33 more COVID-19 fatalities Thursday, but those are often delayed for a variety of reasons.
+One of the deaths reported Thursday occurred Dec.
+2, for example.

-Of the deaths logged Wednesday, eight were skilled nursing facility residents and nine were assisted living facility residents, raising the death toll among those groups to 1,008 and 487.
+Of the deaths reported Thursday, three were skilled nursing facility residents and two were assisted living facility residents, raising the death toll among those groups to 1,011 and 489 respectively.

-The fatalities logged Wednesday upped the death toll for January, the deadliest during the pandemic, to 1,371.
-The death toll for February is at 375, and the death toll for December is 897.
+The fatalities logged Thursday upped the death toll for January, the deadliest during the pandemic, to 1,379.
+The death toll for February is at 396, and the death toll for December is 901.
+There have been no deaths logged for March yet.

 It won't matter in Orange County, where officials say they are still on track for making it up to the red tier by March 17 at the earliest.